-The honors afforded Anne-Sophie Mutter for her many recordings include the German Record Prize, the Record Academy Prize, the Grand Prix du Disque, the International Record Prize and several Grammies.
-On the occasion of Wolfgang Amadeus Mozart's 250th birthday Anne-Sophie Mutter recorded all of Mozart's major compositions for violin.
-Anne-Sophie Mutter's recording of Gubaidulina's Violin Concerto "In tempus praesens“ together with the London Symphony Orchestra under the direction of Valery Gergiev as well as her recording of Bach's Violin Concerto in A minor and E major performed together with the Trondheim Soloists under the direction of the violinist herself were released in September 2008.
-To mark the Bicentenary of Mendelssohn’s birth, Anne-Sophie Mutter honored the composer with a very personal tribute combining symphonic music and chamber works on CD and DVD: The Violin Sonata in F major of 1838, the Piano Trio in D minor op.
-49 composed in 1839 and the Violin Concerto in E minor of 1845.
-Anne-Sophie Mutter's recording of Brahms’ Violin Sonatas performed together with Lambert Orkis was released in March 2010 on the Deutsche Grammophon label.
+Anne-Sophie Mutter has also been awarded the Deutscher Schallplattenpreis, the Record Academy prize, the Grand Prix du Disque, the Internationaler Schallplattenpreis as well as several Grammys.
+On the occasion of Wolfgang Amadeus Mozart's 250th birthday, Anne-Sophie Mutter presented new recordings of all Mozart's important works for the violin.
+In September 2008, her recording of the Gubaidulina Violin Concerto "In tempus praesens" with the London Symphony Orchestra directed by Valéry Gergiev and of the Bach Violin concertos in A minor and E major with the Trondheim soloists directed by the violinist were published.
+On the occasion of the Mendelssohn memorial year in 2009, Anne-Sophie Mutter paid tribute to the composer with a highly personal homage, uniting solo concert repertoire and chamber music on CD and DVD: the F major Violin Sonata from 1838, the Piano Trio in D minor completed a year later and the E minor Violin Concerto dating from 1845.
+Anne-Sophie Mutter's recording of the Brahms violin sonatas with Lambert Orkis was published in March 2010.